 Primary School Infrastructure Development Programme

 It all started with the tragic 2001 earthquake that killed about 20,000 people and injured nearly 167,000 people.
-Untold damage was done to all kinds of buildings.
+There was devastation everywhere.
 A large number of school buildings were damaged or completely destroyed.

-Project 'Life' has set the target to develop infrastructures of 108 schools.
-As of today, Project Life has developed infrastructure of 78 schools.
-Here are some of the features:
+In this moment of grief, Project Life has set the target to develop infrastructures of 108 damaged / destroyed primary schools.
+As of today, Project Life has developed infrastructure of 83 schools.
+Silent features of schools built under PSIDP:

 - Earthquake-resistant RCC (Reinforced Cement Concrete) design of the school building

 - Classrooms suitably furnished with benches, tables, chairs, cupboards, book-racks etc.

 - High ceilings (12 ft) & sufficient windows for proper air-circulation

 - Separate toilets and amenities for boys and girls